 To be eligible to apply, the following criteria must be met:

-1. Application must be complete (no missing fields) and submitted by the application deadline, which is currently extended until further notice due to the COVID-19 pandemic.
+1. Application must be complete (no missing fields) and submitted by the application deadline.
+The deadline to submit applications has been extended until August 13, 2020 due to the COVID-19 pandemic

 2. The proposed site ("Site") to be rated must be located within one of the below ten municipalities in Ontario:

 If the project is in the design stage, organizations must have already acquired rights to the applicable site within one of the identified municipalities.

 3. Organizations may make multiple applications for more than one site.

 4. Organizations must consent to their application form and any supporting materials being shared with the municipality and its Accessibility Advisory Committee in which the applicable building is located for the purposes of assessing the application.

 5. Site or pre-construction design plans to be RHFAC rated are limited to commercial and institutional buildings in the public (municipal sites), private and not-for profit sectors:

 - Commercial spaces include retail stores, offices, and industrial sites

 - Institutional spaces include schools, community and recreation centres and libraries